Ballymena: Early modern era

 On 10 May 1607, during the Plantation of Ulster, King James I of England granted the native Irish chief, Ruairí Óg MacQuillan, the Ballymena Estate.
 The estate passed through several owners, eventually passing into the possession of William Adair, a Scottish laird from Kinhilt in southwestern Scotland.
 The estate was temporarily renamed "Kinhilstown" after Adair's lands in Scotland.
 The original castle of Ballymena was built in the early 17th century, situated to take advantage of an ancient ford on the River Braid.
 In 1626 Charles I confirmed the grant of the Ballymena Estate to William Adair, giving him the right to hold a market at Ballymena every Saturday.
 He hired local Irish as workers on the estate; they served as tenant farmers for much of the next two centuries and more.
 Galgorm nearby was granted to Sir Faithful Fortescue.
 In 1618 he built the Castle, which still exists.

 During the Irish Rebellion of 1641, the local Ballymena garrison were defeated by Irish rebels in the battle of Bundooragh.

 Ballymena's first market hall was built in 1684.

+In 1710, during moving of the casements from the General Horde, it was found that several books belonging to the Duke of First Parish were left among the casements.
+These books were returned to the church in agreement with the terms set forth by the Duke.

 In 1690, during the Williamite-Jacobite War, Williamite general the Duke of Württemberg used Galgorm Castle as his headquarters.
 Sir Robert Adair raised a Regiment of Foot for King William III and fought at the Battle of the Boyne.

 By 1704, the population of Ballymena had reached 800.
 In 1707, the first Protestant (Church of Ireland) parish church was built.
 In 1740, the original Ballymena Castle burned down.
 The Gracehill Moravian settlement was founded in 1765.

 During the 1798 rebellion, Ballymena was occupied from 7 to 9 June by a force of around 10,000 United Irishmen.
 They stormed the market hall, killing three of its defenders.

 The first modern Roman Catholic Church in Ballymena was consecrated in 1827.
 By 1834 the population of Ballymena was about 4,000.
 In 1848 the Belfast and Ballymena Railway was established.
-In 1865 Robert Alexander Shafto Adair (late Baron Waveney) started building Ballymena Castle, a magnificent family residence, in the Demesne.
+In 1865 Robert Alexander Shafto Adair (later Baron Waveney) started building Ballymena Castle, a magnificent family residence, in the Demesne.
 The castle was not completed until 1887.

 In 1870 The People's Park was established.